-National living wage to rise to £8.72 in April
+National minimum wage to rise to £8.72 in April

-The national living wage paid to workers aged 25 and over will rise from £8.21/hour to £8.72/hour from April, the Government has announced.
+The national minimum wage paid to workers aged 25 and over will rise from £8.21/hour to £8.72/hour from April, the Government has announced.

 Workers aged under 25 will also see a rise in their minimum wage, of between 4.9% and 6.4% depending on age.

 See our Money Makeover guide for help overhauling your finances.

 Introduced in July 2015 by the then Chancellor George Osborne, the compulsory national 'living' wage is the lowest wage which can legally be paid to employees aged 25 or over - but it is not based on an assessment of the cost of living, so MSE refers to it as the national minimum wage.
 It is adjusted every April.